Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 Eve ate the forbidden fruit before Adam because women are gullible.

-Adam was the garden manager.
-He knew the location of the tree.
-He learned of the penalty for eating its fruit before Eve existed.
+God had shown Adam the location of the tree and warned him about the penalty for eating its fruit before Eve existed.

 Despite this knowledge, however, Adam did nothing as he listened to Eve discuss the merits of eating the forbidden fruit with Satan.
 He failed to protect her from evil.

-After they ate the forbidden fruit, God said Adam would rule over Eve, so men should control women.
+After they ate the forbidden fruit, God said Adam would rule over Eve.
+This means men should control women.

 In Genesis 3, God never empowered Adam to limit Eve’s autonomy.
 Instead, he said their relationship would be discordant due to their sinfulness.